 This strategy will only work for folks willing to pay the 2.9% Plastiq fee plus delivery fee when liquidating Mastercard gift cards purchased using credit cards that earn travel rewards.

-Since this also works with Mastercard credit cards, this can be a great way to meet the spending requirements of new Mastercard cardholders to earn generous welcome bonuses.
+Since this also works with Mastercard credit cards, it can be a great way to meet the spending requirements of new Mastercard cardholders and earn generous welcome bonuses.

 At any rate, crunch the numbers first to see if you think this service is worth the fee before using Plastiq.